Thakre-Om-Jeetendra/gen-ai-bootcamp-2025/SentenceConstruction/cHATgPT4o/pROMPT.md

 - he table should only include nouns, verbs, adverbs and adjective.
 - do not provide particles in the vocabulary, student needs to figure this the correct particles
 - the table of vocabulary should only have the following columns: Japanese, romaji, english
+- ensure there are no repeats eg. if miru verb is repeated twice, show it only once.
+- if there is more than one version of a word, show the simplest version.

 ### sentence structure